annalostinspace/annalostincode.github.io/content/posts/Linux - simplified.md

 If we talk about Linux we usually mean operating systems which are based on the Linux kernel.
 The kernel was first released by Linus Torwalds.
 A kernel is the part of the operating system which talks to the hardware.
 Different distros have different supporting system software and libraries built using said kernel.

 A lot of this system software is provided by the GNU Project.
 GNU stands for "GNU's not Unix!" and is a big collaboration project for free software.
 The purpose of GNU was to replace everything Unix offers for free.
+While GNU could run Unix programs it wasn't exactly the same and added some improvements like a crash proof file system.

 > Free is not necessarily meant as in no cost.
 More so it is meant as without restriction to copy, edit and distribute said program.